-- + This recommended funding is targeted for circumstances when students must pay a fee in order to participate in school-related programs or activities. - + This includes: field trips, school dances, athletics, the school play, etc. - + We currently have generous parent groups that raise and spend large sums for a myriad of worthwhile items and experiences for our students that are outside of the scope of this recommendation (meals, clothing, groceries, books, programming, etc.). - + Separate from that parent-generated funding, this budget recommendation is to fulfill the mandate set forth in Board policy and provide funds for school-related programs and activities that have a fee associated with them as a prerequisite to participation, so that economically disadvantaged students will have access to such programs and activities.
+- + This recommended funding is targeted for circumstances when students must pay a fee in order to participate in the 'school-related programs or activities'. - + This includes: field trips, school dances, athletics, the school play, etc. - + We currently have generous parent groups that raise and spend large sums for a myriad of worthwhile items and experiences for our students (meals, clothing, groceries, books, programming, etc.). - + However, these funds are outside of this focus on the mandate set forth in Board policy and provide funds for school-related programs and activities that have a fee associated with them as a prerequisite to participation, so that economically disadvantaged students will have access to such programs and activities